 Similar results were noted for other timeperiods as well.
-Figure 6 shows the clustering coefficient for each team over time.
-Figure 7 shows the density of the agent interaction networks for each team over time.
-In each of these graph level measures, the team under facilitator 2 shows a higher degree of structural integration thus promoting better communication, adaptation and performance.
+Figure 6 shows the clustering coefficient for each leadership condition over time.
+Figure 7 shows the density of the agent interaction networks for each leadership condition over time.
+For each of these graph level measures, the team under facilitator 2 has a higher degree of structural integration thus promoting better communication, adaptation and performance.
 It should be noted that this is not a model of a crisis situation and therefore these results may not hold under such a circumstance.